geoffreynyaga/ANGA-UTM/README.md

 ## Install Instructions

 > The new version of the app works best on linux/MacOS environment.
 For windows installation, kindly check out the official Django documentation to install GEOS and GDAL libraries and how to configure them.
+Alternatively, I can recommend you install Windows Subsystem for Linux (WSL) and use the Ubuntu environment

 #### Steps